Farama-Foundation/PettingZoo/docs/atari/tennis.md

 When a point is scored (by the ball exiting the area), you get +1 reward and your opponent gets -1 reward.
 Unlike normal tennis matches, the number of games won is not directly rewarded.

 Serves are timed: If the player does not serve within 3 seconds of receiving the ball, they receive -1 points, and the timer resets.
+This prevents one player from indefinitely stalling the game.

 [Official tennis manual](https://atariage.com/manual_html_page.php?SoftwareLabelID=555)